To be considered for admission to the School of Pharmacy, an applicant must:

 Note: The Admissions Committee will pay special attention to pre-pharmacy math and science coursework taken more than five years ago.
 Science and math coursework taken within five years are preferred.

 The School of Pharmacy uses a two-step application process.
-The applicant must submit both a completed PharmCAS application and a School supplemental application and meet both the PharmCAS application deadline and the School supplemental application deadline.
+The applicant must submit both a completed PharmCAS application and a School supplemental information and meet both the PharmCAS application deadline and the School supplemental information deadline.